tvanaken/HappyPaws/README.md

 - **Security**: OAuth2 authentication, Bcrypt for password hashing
 - **Containerization**: Docker

-## Setup and Installation
+## Environment Setup
-### Create identical .env files both in the root folder and the src folder with the following:
+To configure your environment variables, you will need to create `.env` files in both the root directory and the `src` folder.
+These files should contain the necessary credentials and configuration settings for your application to run correctly.

+Here's the content you should place in each `.env` file:
 PGPASSWORD=YOUR_PASSWORD
 DB_USERNAME=YOUR_USERNAME
 DB_PASSWORD=YOUR_PASSWORD